mauriciosoares/sagat/README.md

 ## Idea

-All developers spent at least 30min - 1h in the build configuration of a new project. `sagat` is here to speed up this configuration, with some keys on your `package.json` file you can start coding in no time.
+All developers spend at least 30min - 1h in the build configuration of a new project. `sagat` is here to speed up this configuration, with some keys on your `package.json` file you can start coding in no time.

 `sagat` uses [Webpack](https://webpack.github.io/) under the hood.